A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Background and Related Work

 \subsection{Motivation}

 In the following three paragraphs, we discuss our motivation for this review, and summarize why we think this work is relevant to the larger artificial intelligence community.

-\paragraph{Explaining ``black box" models with rules} While neural networks and ensembles of decision trees are increasingly becoming the prevalent type of representation used in machine learning, it might be at first surprising that our review focuses almost exclusively on decision rules.
-The reason is that rules are widely used as a means for communicating explanations of a variety of machine learning approaches, since many types of models can be converted to rules, or rules can be extracted from them \citep{ADT95}.
-Decision trees can be represented as a rule model, when one rule is generated for each path from the root of the tree to a leaf. \citet{guidotti2018survey} provides a review of research on using rules for explaining some ``black-box models'', including neural networks, support vector machines and tree ensembles.

-\paragraph{Embedding cognitive biases to learning algorithms} The applications of cognitive biases go beyond explaining existing machine learning models.
-For example, \citet{taniguchi2018machine} demonstrate how a cognitive bias can be embedded into a machine learning algorithm, achieving superior performance on small datasets compared to commonly used machine learning algorithms with ``generic" inductive bias.
+\paragraph{Rules as Interpretable Models} Given that neural networks and ensembles of decision trees are increasingly becoming the prevalent type of representation used in machine learning, it might be at first surprising that our review focuses almost exclusively on decision rules.
+The reason is that rules are widely used as a means for communicating explanations of a variety of machine learning approaches.
+In fact, quite some work has been devoted to explaining black-box models, such as neural networks, support vector machines and tree ensembles with interpretable surrogate models, such as rules and decision trees (for a survey on this line of work we refer, e.g., to \cite{guidotti2018survey}).
+As such a conversion typically also goes hand-in-hand with a corresponding reduction in the accuracy of the model, this approach has also been criticized \cite{StopExplaining}, and the interest in directly learning rule-based models has recently renewed (see, e.g., \cite{jf:Book-Nada,wang2017bayesian,muggleton2018ultra,vojivr2018easyminer}). \paragraph{Embedding cognitive biases to learning algorithms} The applications of cognitive biases go beyond explaining existing machine learning models.
+For example, \citet{taniguchi2018machine} demonstrate how a cognitive bias can be embedded in a machine learning algorithm, achieving superior performance on small datasets compared to commonly used machine learning algorithms with ``generic'' inductive bias.